-Today’s guest post is written by homebirth midwife Sandra Londino of BirthRoot Midwifery.
-I am happy to have a resource on IBP that addresses a common question I see from birthworkers, which is how to make their practices more inclusive of LGBTQIA people.
-In addition to their midwifery practice, Sandra now has an inclusive online childbirth class, which can help fill a gap for those seeking acceptance and understanding and not finding such a childbirth class within their own communities.
-Enjoy Sandra’s blog post!
+Today's guest post is written by Lex Londino, MSN, MSPH, CNM.
+I am happy to have a resource on IBP that addresses a common question I see from birthworkers, which is how to make their practices more inclusive for LGBTQIA people.
+Lex currently has an inclusive online childbirth class, which can help fill a gap for those seeking acceptance and understanding and not finding such a childbirth class within their own communities.
+Enjoy their blog post!

 Pregnancy and birth care professionals fulfill a wide range of roles and functions in the lives of the people and families we serve.
 However, as a whole, our goal is to provide compassionate, respectful, culturally appropriate care to all of our clients.
 For massage therapists, chiropractors, doulas, midwives, doctors, nurses, lactation consultants, childbirth educators, and all other pregnancy/birth/postpartum professionals this goal can be difficult because there are few, if any, guidelines to providing support that is LGBTQIA inclusive.
 Most of the resources available to birthworkers are not centered on the lived experience, identity, and needs of people whose gender identity and sexual orientation fall outside of heteronormative mainstream definitions of sex and gender.

 If you're confused already, don't worry!
 I will provide some definitions and descriptions in a moment.
 But first I want to delve a little into why it's so important to keep reading.
 Many people who identify on the LGBTQIA spectrum find it difficult to find pregnancy and birth care that is inclusive and accepting.